Betoken/Whitepaper/BetokenWhitepaper.md

 #### 1.3.2 Analogous to Markets

 Betoken's Incentivized Meritocracy shares many similarities to markets of investable assets, such as the stock market and the cryptocurrency market.
-In fact, staking for a proposal is almost exactly the same as directly investing the token, except that the ROI is better.
+In fact, staking in an investment decision is almost exactly the same as directly investing the token, except that the ROI is better.
 Therefore, we can estimate Betoken's success as a meritocracy by looking at how meritocratic the stock market and other markets currently are.

 To our knowledge, there is no evidence that they are not meritocratic: no one's heard of a dumb and inexperienced investor besting market growth, and smart people (like those at Renaissance Technologies) have achieved amazing ROIs (71.8% annual on average! [[source](https://en.wikipedia.org/wiki/Renaissance_Technologies)]).
 Thus, we can expect that Betoken will also be meritocratic.